 The bookstore on the Wenatchee campus is located in Van Tassell Center.
-Students can purchase new or used textbooks, school supplies, art supplies, clothing, snacks, greeting cards and computer software.
+Students can purchase books, school supplies, art supplies, clothing, snacks, greeting cards and computer software.
 Purchases may be made using cash, check, MasterCard or VISA.
 ID is required.
-The bookstore offers a payment plan for required books, and a book rental program for some classes.